Categories

 • A fee to file your bond with the Office of the Secretary of State

-• The cost of a notary stamp
+• The cost of a notary stamp or seal

 • The cost of a notary journal and any other optional notary supplies